 People with certain conditions may want to talk to their doctor before eating cauliflower.

 Thyroid issues.
 The thyroid is a small gland in your neck that makes important hormones.
 To do its job, it needs iodine.
-Eating a lot of cauliflower may keep your thyroid from absorbing iodine -- and keep it from making hormones.
-But for this to happen, you’d need to eat a much larger amount of cauliflower than most people would ever eat in one sitting.
+Eating a lot of cauliflower may keep your thyroid from absorbing iodine and making hormones.
+But for this to happen, you’d need to eat much more cauliflower than most people would ever eat in one sitting.

-Digestion or GI issues.
-High-fiber foods like cauliflower may cause bloating and gas, especially for people with conditions such as irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), Crohn’s disease, or ulcerative colitis.
+Digestion or GI (gastrointestinal) issues.
+High-fiber foods such as cauliflower may cause bloating and gas, especially for people with conditions such as irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), Crohn’s disease, or ulcerative colitis.

-Cauliflower is versatile and can be prepared in a number of ways:
+You can prepare cauliflower in a number of ways:

-Steam it.
-The simplest way is to steam it.
-You can steam the whole head or cut it into florets.
+Steamed cauliflower.
+This is one of the simplest cooking methods.
+You can steam the whole head or cut it into florets (small tree-shaped sections).

-Roast it.
-Cut the head of cauliflower into steaks or florets, spread them on a cooking sheet, drizzle with olive oil, and sprinkle with salt and pepper.
+Roasted cauliflower.
+Cut the head of cauliflower into steaks or florets, spread them on a cooking sheet, drizzle with olive oil, and sprinkle some salt and pepper.
 Roast in the oven until it’s golden.

-Puree it.
-Once cauliflower has been cooked, it can be pureed until it's smooth.
-Some people use it as a substitute for cream sauces or add it to smoothies.
+Pureed cauliflower.
+Puree cooked cauliflower in a blender until it's smooth.
+Some people use this as a substitute for cream sauces or add it to smoothies.

-Mash it.
-Boost the nutrition value of mashed potatoes by steaming some cauliflower and mashing it into them.
-Or skip the potatoes and opt for low-carb mashed cauliflower instead.
-You also can mash cauliflower into pizza dough for a lighter crust.
+Mashed cauliflower.
+Boost the nutrition value of mashed potatoes by steaming some cauliflower and mashing it into the potatoes.
+Or skip the potatoes and go for low-carb mashed cauliflower instead.
+You can also mash cauliflower into pizza dough for a lighter crust.

-Grate it.
-Steam cauliflower and then grate it into a rice-like texture.
+Grated cauliflower.
+Steam cauliflower, then grate it into a rice-like texture.